-Combining our access to data and know-how to generate Smart Insights

-We are well-positioned to provide insights to our merchants thanks to both the breadth and depth of the data we generate, on the basis of the significant international traffic on our merchants' websites and the millions of transactions we facilitate on a yearly basis.
-For the year ended December 31, 2020, there were approximately 367 million visits across our over 440 merchants' e-commerce sites, and we enabled approximately 4.6 million transactions across 10 different origin countries and over 200 destination markets.
+Combining our access to data and know-how to generate Smart Insights and the millions of transactions we facilitate on a yearly basis.
+For the year ended December 31, 2020, there were approximately 367 million visits across our merchants' e-commerce sites, and we enabled approximately 4.6 million transactions across 10 different origin countries and over 200 destination markets.
+For the twelve months ended June 30, 2021, there were more than 500 million visits across our merchants' e-commerce sites and we enabled more than 6.0 million transactions.
 We gather extensive data along the entire value chain and lifecycle of an order - from the initial visit to the e-commerce store through the actual purchase, delivery and returns.